Glossary of Terms

 Autotroph

-An organism that is self-nourished, able to build organic substances from inorganic substances; a
+An organism that is self-nourished, able to build organic substances from inorganic substances; a producer.

 B